umbraco/UmbracoDocs/14/umbraco-cms/extending/extending-overview/extension-types/bundle.md

 It can be used as the entry point for a package, or as a grouping for a set of manifests.

-## Use Bundle as entry point for a package
+## Use Bundle as an entry point for a package

 If you want to declare your manifests in JavaScript/TypeScript, the Bundle is a great choice.